thehydroimpulse/ackr/Readme.md

 # Ackr

-A Rust implementation of the Storm acking algorithm allowing to track the state of arbitrary tuples with static ~20 bytes of memory needed.
+A Rust implementation of the Storm acking algorithm allowing to track the state of arbitrary tuples in a DAG with a static ~20 bytes of memory needed.

 ## Getting Started